cdot/Squirrel/README.md

 but you are welcome to make your own copy and host it on your own trusted server.

-You must select one of the store implementations - in the example above Google Drive is being used.
-You must be logged in to Google for this to work.
-Squirrel will prompt for the path to your store - this is simply the name of a file where encrypted data will be stored in the cloud.

 A Squirrel store is rather like a traditional computer file system, which contains *folders* and *values*.
 A folder can contain other folders and values.
 A value is simply a string of test.
 Values are